 Genevieve Ghaleb is the owner of XYContemporary, a boutique interior design firm based in Montreal, which has become well-known for its signature, custom-tailored approach to timeless contemporary interiors.

 Inspired by the present day contemporary design movement in Miami, Ghaleb created this DXV “Contemporary Beach” bathroom that highlights pure form, while emphasizing symmetry and precision.
-Many elements feature simple, clean lines and sensuous curves, including the eye-catching Lyndon freestanding soaking tub.
+Many elements feature simple, clean lines and sensuous curves, including the eye-catching Equility freestanding soaking tub.
 The Contemporary floor mount tub filler has the ideal proportions to convey a sleek look and feel, while adding the perfect finishing touch to the tub.
 Ghaleb also incorporated the Percy wall-mounted vessel faucet and matching Percy personal hand shower set to discreetly convey a simple and serene feeling in this fresh, modern space.

-“It so happens that the Lyndon freestanding soaking tub is by far my favorite tub on the market,” Ghaleb said.
+“It so happens that the Equility freestanding soaking tub is by far my favorite tub on the market,” Ghaleb said.
 “DXV products paired so well with my design M.O. and allowed me to create a simple bathroom space that made a bold, contemporary design statement.”